nathanael-fijalkow/games_book/1_Introduction/computation.md

 We consider an (often implicit) set of basic operations operating on a constant number of machine words; addition, multiplication, subtraction, division, and comparison of integers are typical examples.
-The second key assumption is the unit cost model, it says that the time complexity (also called cost) of basic operations is constant.
+The second key assumption is the `unit cost model', it says that the time complexity (also called cost) of basic operations is constant.
 This convention implies that we can manipulate counters for small numbers with no additional complexity, this will be useful in many situations.

 We note that this is unrealistic as it means that for instance we can compute the number $2^{2^n}$ by repeatedly squaring $2$: the complexity is $O(n)$ but this number uses $O(2^n)$ bits hence cannot be generated in polynomial time using a Turing machine.